-Technical Surveillance Counter Measures (TSCM) relates to communication security, Resilient Defence seek to actively detect electronic components that are used to illegally obtain information.
+Technical Surveillance Counter Measures (TSCM) relates to communication security, Reconnaissance Trace Inc. seek to actively detect electronic components that are used to illegally obtain information.

 Often an organisation’s confidential information is the cornerstone of the business, the ‘crown jewels.’
 Protecting it involves a number of layers of security including TSCM.
 Commercial espionage in certain industries is very real, not only from competitive businesses but from countries who wish to obtain the commercial edge on technology development.